Deserlo/S3T6TM2/DesignDocument.md

   * Clean up all code
   * Integrate database and GUI together
-  * Add "projects" if time allows
-  * Add other extra features that we are not able to reach if time allows
+  * Add extra features that we are not able to reach if time allows

 * Week of May 7th